-Illustration of red blood cells moving through clogged artery to indicate cholesterol build up as a result of familial hypercholesterolemia and atherosclerosis, which are being targeted by Verve Therapeutics
+Illustration of red blood cells moving through clogged artery to indicate cholesterol build up as a result of familial hypercholesterolemia and atherosclerosis, which can be caused by high levels of lipoprotein(a) or Lp(a).

 Credit: wildpixel/Getty Images